thiago4go/dapr-workshop/docs/challenge-3/python.md

     )
 ```

 With this, you are now replacing direct calls to `save_order` and `start_cook`  with a `publish_event` process.
-This will send the events to Redis (our Pub/Sub component).
+This will send the events to the Redis Pub/Sub component.
 In the next step you will subscribe to these events and save them to the state store.

-## Subscribing to events
+## Subscribe to events

-Let's create the route `/events`.
+Create the route `/events`.
 This route was previously specified in our `subscription.yaml` file as the endpoint that will be triggered once a new event is published to the `orders` topic.

 Under **# Dapr Pub/Sub #** include: